 “We did comprehensive research to optimize the extraction process and we did a thorough characterization of the new fibre.
 The research results were very well received by the scientific community and featured in research and review articles in some of the most prestigious scientific journals in the field, such as, Industrial Crops and Products (Elsevier) and Cellulose (Springer).
 The new fiber was also well accepted by the industrial community in Egypt, and it has been processed on a full industrial scale spinning line at the Egyptian Industrial Center of Flax.
 We are currently establishing connections with the leading automotive manufacturers in Europe, and we are conducting dedicated research on date palm fiber composites in automotive.”
 Dr Tamer Hamouda, Partner, PalmFil Consortium Said.

 PalmFil consortium have more than 50 years of combined experience in fibre science, textile technology and composite engineering.
-They are currently seeking partnership to further develop, scale-up, and commercialize PalmFil technology.
+They are currently seeking partnerships to further develop, scale up, and commercialize PalmFil technology.
 They have recently launched a website to commercially announce their innovation, and they will present more about the new material in an upcoming live webinar that will be announced soon.

 Features and Benefits of PalmFil